knownasilya/paratrooper/README.md

 ## Prerequisites

 The remote machine must have `git`, `nginx`, `node` and `npm` installed before deployments can be made to it.
 The machine should also be configured for remote access via ssh.
+See the [wiki][wiki] for more information.

 ## Usage